German submarine U-1224: Imperial Japanese Navy

 After the crew underwent three months of training, U-1224 was recommissioned into the Imperial Japanese Navy as Ro-501, on 15 February 1944.
-Lieutenant Commander Sadatoshi Norita was formally appointed her commanding officer, and Ro-501 was nicknamed "Satsuki No. 2" by its new Japanese crew, who then spent several weeks from late February to late March 1944 doing further training at the U-boat anti-aircraft school in Swinemunde.
+Lieutenant Commander Sadatoshi Norita was formally appointed her commanding officer, and Ro-501 was nicknamed "Satsuki No. 2" by her new Japanese crew, who then spent several weeks from late February to late March 1944 doing further training at the U-boat anti-aircraft school in Swinemunde.
 Ro-501 was to be assigned to the 8th Submarine Squadron, which was based in Malaysia.

 Marco Polo II

 Germany and Japan were separated by great distance, and by 1944 they were increasingly cut off from each other.
 While neither power was able to send meaningful reinforcements or armaments through territory controlled by the Allied powers, they were able to use submarines to share some intelligence and weapons blueprints.
 Submarines offered security and their stealth allowed for a fair chance of success.
 At the end of March 1944, several Japanese naval engineering officers that had been studying in Germany, led by Captain Tetsuhiro Emi, arrived in Kiel, where they boarded Ro-501 and departed for Japan along with some war materials.
 They also took with them mercury, lead, steel, uncut optical glass and aluminum, along with the blueprints to construct a Type IX submarine and a Messerschmitt Me 163 "Komet" jet fighter.

-U-1224 arrived in Norway on 30 March 1944 to refuel, and continued on its journey in early April, initially along with the German submarine U-859, which was also carrying a cargo of war material bound for Japan.
+U-1224 arrived in Norway on 30 March 1944 to refuel, and continued on her journey in early April, initially along with the German submarine U-859, which was also carrying a cargo of war material bound for Japan.